Our Own Indigenous Server

 Introduction

-Welcome to the official blog of BeRAM Pvt.
-Ltd. I'm Anish Patankar, a 4th year CSE (AIML) student at RCOEM, Nagpur, and co-founder of BeRAM.
+Welcome to the official blog of BeRAM Drones I'm Anish Patankar.
 At BeRAM, we believe in innovative, resourceful, and cost-effective solutions.
 One of our proud achievements is setting up our own indigenous server infrastructure — built entirely from scratch using an old PC, open-source tools, and clever networking.

 Why an Indigenous Server?